salehikeyvan/Posgresql-Full-Project/README.md

 such queries in this portfolio:

 Drop column
-alter table
+1-alter table
-parsename and replace to split string substring to split string windows function like row_number over partition to delete the duplicated item. using CTE as the windows function
+2-parsename and replace to split string
+3-substring to split string
+4-windows function like row_number over partition to delete the duplicated item.
+5-using CTE as the windows function